-My non-Christians friends, I'm so glad you're here, but I want to say something at this point that's directed to my Christian friends (which of course, by God's grace could include you today, through faith in Christ).

-My Christian friends, I want you to let this sink in...
+My non-Christians friends, I'm so glad you're here, but I want to say something at this point that's directed to my Christian friends (which of course, by God's grace could include you today, if you too would repent and put your faith in Christ).
+My Christian friends, please let this sink in.

 1. Since we have the same Father, we are brothers.
 I'll say it another way.
-Since God is my Father, and since God is your Father, then we are children of the same Father, and that makes us forever brothers.
+Since God is my Father, and since God is your Father, then we are children of the same Father, and that makes us brothers.
+Forever.

-The implications are huge, and in essence, it boils down to this...
+The implications are huge, and in essence, it boils down to this.

-2. In order to please our Father, we must keep showing we value our brothers.
+2. In order to please our Father, we must show we value our brothers.
 The ESV and AV say, "Let brotherly love continue."
-The NAS, "Let love of the brethren continue."
+The NASB, "Let love of the brethren continue."